klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

    float paramFloat(1.5f);
    environment.setPropertyFloat("paramFloat", paramFloat);

    return 0;
 }

 ```
 * This example shows usage of the ros environment with default parameters that always exist and show how a new parameter can be set.
 * The ROS Env is constructed using the pointer to the NodeHandle as the only required input parameter.
 The rest of the code is straightforward.
 * The Environment class interface can be used to get and set values.
 When getting/setting a parameter, you must know the type of the parameter and use the relevant getter/setter.
 * After running this example, you can verify that a new parameter `/paramFloat` exists with a value 1.5 using the `rosparam` command-line utility.

 <a name="dds"></a>
 ## DDS

-When Klepsydra is compiled and installed with DDS support, three DDS specific libraries are installed: `kpsr_dds_serialization_datamodel`, `kpsr_dds_core` and `kpsr_dds_core_datamodel`, and are available to be linked against using the environment variable `KLEPSYDRA_DDS_LIBRARIES`.
+When Klepsydra is compiled and installed with DDS support[^1], three DDS specific libraries are installed: `kpsr_dds_serialization_datamodel`, `kpsr_dds_core` and `kpsr_dds_core_datamodel`, and are available to be linked against using the environment variable `KLEPSYDRA_DDS_LIBRARIES`.
 The `kpsr_dds_serialization` provides DDS compatible types for primitive data types.
 As DDS requires message data types to be specified in an *.idl file, Klepsydra provides the primitive data types in wrapped formats which also include the sequence number field.
 The `kpsr_dds_serialization` also provides mapping functions to conveniently transform data from the primitive type to the dds specific type.

 <a name="dds-sending-receiving-data"></a>
 ### Sending / receiving data - the HelloWorld example